Why is the world’s most populous nation 71st in Olympics medal table?

 “The first is, if you look at which countries dominate the Olympics, winning the most medals, you have nations that have historically invested a lot in sports,” he says.

-Then there are countries such as China and Qatar which see winning sports medals as being important to their global brands, he adds.
+Then there are countries such as China and Qatar which see winning sports medals as being important to their global brands.

 Gymnastics, he points out, is one sport that receives high investment.